jschicht/LogFileParser/readme.txt

 Configurable verbose mode (does not affect logging).
 Logs to csv and imports to sqlite database with several tables.
 Optionally import csv output of mft2csv into db.
-Choose timestamp format and precision.
+Choose timestamp format, precision and millisec/precision separator.
 Choose region adjustment for timestamps.
 Default is UTC 0.0.
 Choose separator.
 Configurable UNICODE or ANSI output.